 This summary highlights selected information contained in greater detail elsewhere in this prospectus.
-This summary may not contain all of the information that you should consider before investing in our ordinary shares.
+This summary may not contain all of the information that you should consider before investing in the ADSs.
 You should carefully read the entire prospectus, including "Risk Factors" and the financial statements, before making an investment decision.
 This prospectus contains information from an industry report prepared by Frost & Sullivan Limited, or Frost & Sullivan, an independent industry consultant, to provide information regarding our industry.
 We refer to this report as the "F&S Report."

 We have historically conducted our business through Banle International Group Limited ("Banle BVI"), a company incorporated under the laws of the British Virgin Islands with registered number 2039076, and its subsidiaries, but prior to the consummation of this offering we will engage in the Reorganization described in "Our History and Corporate Structure - The Reorganization" pursuant to which Banle BVI will become a wholly owned subsidiary of CBL International Limited ("CBL International"), an exempted company incorporated with limited liability under the Companies Act (Revised) of the Cayman Islands, as amended and restated from time to time (the "Companies Act").
 Except where the context otherwise requires or where otherwise indicated, the terms the "Company," "we," "us," "our," "our company," "our Group" and "our business" refer, prior to the Reorganization discussed below, to Banle BVI and, after the Reorganization, to CBL International, in each case together with its consolidated subsidiaries as a consolidated entity.
-Where the discussions in the context relate to business operations and/or financial performance, then the terms "Company," "we," "us," "our," "our company," "our Group" and "our business" refer, both prior to and after the Reorganization, to the business operations and/or financial performance of the Operating Subsidiaries.
-All specific references in this prospectus to "CBL International" and "Banle BVI" refer to CBL International Limited and Banle International Group Limited respectively, each a holding company with no operation of its own.